 Arm has tendency to swing strongly to one side or the other even when level and with zero side bias force.

 All Rega arms seem to have inherent side bias built in and there is nothing that can be done about this.
+Some newer Rega arms have a side bias that needs pulling out and owners have left it pushed in (maximum side bias) which is often excessive and causes skipping.

 To minimise the internal cable tension in the gap between the exit from the arm tube and the entrance to the arm base carry out the following procedure.
 The trick is to get a thin flat ended screw driver or similar and gently poke the cable sideways to introduce a slight bend into the wire and then poke it back the other way to release the tension created by the bend.
 This has the effect of releasing the tension in the wire.
 The wire is contained in a white coloured sleeve.